BebaBlockchain/master_node/README.md

 Go to Path MASTER_NODO>
 npm install

-IMPORTANT !!
-If you have troubles on install npm , delete folder "node_modules" inside of MASTER_NODO folder and run again command npm install

 Once we have all the components installed on the server, we access the path of our example node via CMD (Command Line):
 C:/ruta_al_nodo/MASTER_NODO/